-In all my years of experience as a content writer, covering scores of free programs, I have learned it’s the need that makes developers design applications and tools for users convenience.
+In all my years of experience as a content writer, covering scores of free programs, I have learned it’s the need that makes developers design applications and tools for users’ convenience.
 Add to that laziness also!
 Some programs are created to make your work much easier.
-Of course, why one must take extra efforts for doing tasks if you have a tool beforehand to get the job done.
+Of course, why one must take extra effort for doing tasks if you have a tool beforehand to get the job done.
 Instant File Opener is one great tool that I came across during my browsing excursion.

-Instant File Opener for Windows
+Instant File Opener for Windows PC

 The lightweight tool settles just for 2 MB of space.
-The installation too, is quick and requires no registration.
+The installation too is quick and requires no registration.
 Upon launch, you find a dedicated menu appearing on your computer screen allowing you to add and manage items on the list easily using the commands there.
-The application’s main window boasts a taskbar, toolbar, table list and a few drop down lists and buttons.
+The application’s main window boasts a taskbar, toolbar, table list, and a few drop-down lists and buttons.

-You can add files you want to be displayed during the startup or add list items by right clicking the mouse button on the table/dragging and dropping files and folders into the table.
+You can add files you want to be displayed during the startup or add list items by right-clicking the mouse button on the table/dragging and dropping files and folders into the table.

 The list created is not final as you get an edit option to make the changes as and when required.
-How you want each list to be opened can be selected from the list type drop down box.
-If you tick the ‘open at system startup’ check box, it will create an entry for you on the windows start up application list.
+How you want each list to be opened can be selected from the list type drop-down box.
+If you tick the ‘open at system startup’ check box, it will create an entry for you on the windows start-up application list.

 You can edit individually the running options for each item on the list.
 Each item in the list can be opened in three states,

 When running a program, you can select the arguments you want the program to run with.
 Instant File Opener is also equipped with a handy clean-up tool.
-The tool upon activation scans through the list for any non-existent files and folders and removes them completely, if found.
+The tool upon activation scans through the list for any non-existent files and folders and removes them completely if found.

 Instant File Opener does not require special skills.
-It can be easily mastered in an hour’s time.
+It can be easily mastered in an hour.
 Besides, there’s a helping guide provided with the tool for your reference.
-Go get it from its home page.